rmpt/data-server/README.md

 # data-server

+In-memory REST server to use as a dummy or develop server/back-end.

+This server will not persist any data from one run to the other, it just saves the data while running and allows POST, GET, PUT and DELETE operations over the in-memory data.

+You can run it as a spring boot app or as a docker container as described bellow.

+# Example

 Say you want a rest server with 2 endpoints: `/posts` and `/comments`.
 The command to put it online is the following.